Autism and Equine Therapy Explained

 The key benefits can be summarized as follows:

 Despite the positive outcomes, it is important to note that while equine therapy shows promise, evidence regarding its effects on perceptuo-motor, cognitive, and functional skills remains limited (NCBI).
-For those looking to explore additional supports, other resources focusing on autism and life skills development and community inclusion may also be helpful.
+For families looking to combine equine work with a structured behavioral program at home, our overview of skill development explains how those gains can be reinforced day to day.

 Research Findings on Equine Therapy